 In legal proceedings on product liability, the examination of expert evidence may only be proposed by the parties to the trial.
-In this type of proceeding, the court may not ex officio propose the examination of expert evidence or appoint technical specialists in order to assess the evidence presented by the parties.
+In this type of proceedings, the court may not ex officio propose the examination of expert evidence or appoint technical specialists in order to assess the evidence presented by the parties, but a party can request it.

-In exceptional cases, once the proceedings have been concluded and before judgment is rendered, the court may ex officio order the examination of new evidence (among which expert evidence) on relevant facts, in the event that the evidence already examined should have been insufficient.
-In practice, this is very rare.
+In exceptional cases, once the proceedings have been concluded and before judgment is rendered, the court may ex officio order the examination of new evidence (including expert evidence) on relevant facts, in the event that the evidence already examined was insufficient.
+In practice, this is very unusual.